runningcode/fladle/docs/recipes.md

 ## Run different tests on different devices with different Gradle tasks.

-`./gradlew runFlankPerfTests` will execute the performance tests against a Nexus5 `./gradlew runFlankRegresssionTests` will execute the regressions tests against a Nexus5LowRes
+`./gradlew runFlankPerfTests` will execute the performance tests against a MediumPhone.arm `./gradlew runFlankRegresssionTests` will execute the regressions tests against a SmallPhone.arm

 === "Groovy"
     ``` groovy